When you think about investing in the long term, don’t just stock up on bulk stacks of printer paper and buy out all the coconut water at Costco.

 1. What is a 401(k) plan, and why is it called that?

-A 401(k) is a retirement plan: cash taken out of your current payroll that will replace employment income when you’re ready to enter the next stage of your life.
+A 401(k) is a retirement savings plan: Cash taken out of your current payroll that will replace employment income when you’re ready to enter your next life stage.
+It’s named for the tax code section that governs it.

-If you elect to contribute to your plan, the percent you choose will be automatically deducted from your paycheck each pay period.
+If you elect to contribute to your retirement plan, the percent you choose will be automatically deducted from your paycheck each pay period.
 This money is taken out before your paycheck is taxed (so more of it can go to your retirement instead of the government).
-The contributions are invested at your discretion into one or more funds provided in the plan.
-While the investments grow in your 401(k) account, you still don’t pay any taxes on it—as long as you don’t take a distribution.
-Nice!
+The contributions are invested at your discretion into one or more investment options the plan provides, which can include but not be limited to exchange-traded funds (ETFs), index funds, or mutual funds (such as target-date funds that manage and reduce investment risk over a period of time based on when you anticipate retiring).
+The investments grow in your 401(k) account tax-free—as long as you don’t take a distribution.

 2. What’s the employer’s role in my 401(k)?

 Traditional 401(k) plans are set up and maintained by employers, which is why they’re also known as employer-sponsored plans.
-Employers often “match” employee contributions, meaning they’ll agree to contribute a set percent of money to your plan if you also contribute a certain percent.
+Employers offer matching contributions, meaning they’ll agree to contribute a set percentage of money to your plan if you also contribute a certain percentage of your salary (i.e., no more than a $23,000 salary deferral for 2024) within the income limit (i.e, $345,000 annual compensation in 2024).
+This can make the 401(k) especially worth it for employees.

-Say your company has a 50 percent match policy, and you decide to contribute six percent of your annual salary to your 401(k).
-Your company would then contribute three percent, and your total contributions for the year would be nine percent of your annual salary.
+Say your company has a 50 percent match policy, and you contribute six percent of your annual salary to your 401(k).
+Your company would then contribute three percent, and your total yearly contributions would be nine percent of your annual salary.

-You should always maximize your employer’s match—it’s basically free money, and it’s also safe from taxation while it’s sitting in a 401(k) account (though it might be taxed upon distribution, depending on your plan type).
+You should always maximize your employer’s match—it’s essentially free money, and it’s also safe from taxation while sitting in a 401(k) account (though it might be taxed upon distribution, depending on your plan type).
+However, whether or not your company offers a match shouldn’t deter you from regularly adding money to your 401(k).

-Though it’s common practice at larger companies, employers are not required to match contributions.
+Though matching contributions up to a certain percentage of an employee’s salary is common practice at larger companies, employers are not required to offer a company match.

-A company has complete control over whether or not they do, since the match is a form of profit sharing.
+A company has complete control over whether or not they do since the match is a form of profit sharing.
 Doing so offers some benefits, and organizations that match employee contributions can deduct them from their taxable income up to a certain amount.
-But if your employer is not highly profitable or going through a tight financial situation, they may opt not to match the contributions.
+But if employers are not highly profitable or are going through tight financial situations, they may opt not to match the contributions.

 4. Are all 401(k) plans created equal?